FAQ about Surgical Weight Loss

-Type 2 Diabetes.
+- Type 2 diabetes.
 Obese individuals develop a resistance to insulin, which regulates blood sugar levels.
 Over time, the resulting high blood sugar can cause serious damage to the body.

-Osteoarthritis of weight-bearing joints.
+- Osteoarthritis of weight-bearing joints.
 The additional weight placed on joints, particularly knees and hips, results in rapid wear and tear, along with pain caused by inflammation.
 Similarly, bones and muscles of the back are constantly strained, resulting in disk problems, pain and decreased mobility.

-It is important to remember that there are no ironclad guarantees in any kind of medicine or surgery.
+It is important to remember that there are no iron-clad guarantees with any kind of medicine or surgery.
 There can be unexpected outcomes in even the simplest procedures.
 What can be said, however, is that weight loss surgery will only succeed when the patient makes a lifelong commitment.
 Some of the challenges facing a person after weight loss surgery can be unexpected.
 Lifestyle changes can strain relationships within families and between married couples.

 Ultimately, the decision to have the procedure is entirely up to you.
-After having heard all the information, you must decide if the benefits outweigh the side effects and potential complications.
+After having all the information, you must decide if the benefits outweigh the side effects and potential complications.
 This surgery is only a tool.
 Your ultimate success depends on strict adherence to the recommended dietary, exercise and lifestyle changes.

-The proper approach to weight-loss surgery requires discussion and careful consideration of the following with your doctor:
+The proper approach to weight-loss surgery requires discussion and careful consideration with your doctor.
+You should understand: